Aon-Sao/startup-260/notes.md

 useEffect can be given render dependencies useEffect can return a cleanup function, basically a destructor.
 Remember to use hooks to change things, don't just use assignment.
 If React isn't involved it won't update the shadow DOM, which gets pushed to the real DOM.

+# Security
+Use good encryption, use it correctly, wherever data is stored or transferred.
+Look at OWASP 10